AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/samples.md

 **IMPORTANT:**

 1. Before running this sample, check that you have modified the JSON files OAuthCredentials.json and SendReminder.json with appropriate values.
 Which values need to be specified is indicated in the files.
-2. You can also provide your OAuth access token in the <span style="color: red;">OAUTH_ACCESS_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class, which will then be used as the OAuth access token for making API calls.
+2. You can also provide your OAuth access token in the `OAUTH_ACCESS_TOKEN` constant in the `RestApiOAuthTokens` class, which will then be used as the OAuth access token for making API calls.
-3. You can also provide a refresh token in the <span style="color: red;">OAUTH_REFRESH_TOKEN</span> constant in the <span style="color: red;">RestApiOAuthTokens</span> class to refresh the OAuth access token.
+3. You can also provide a refresh token in the `OAUTH_REFRESH_TOKEN` constant in the `RestApiOAuthTokens` class to refresh the OAuth access token.
-4. The constant <span style="color: red;">WAITING_TIME_LIMIT</span> below determines how long a participant needs to have been waiting before a reminder becomes necessary.
+4. The constant `WAITING_TIME_LIMIT` below determines how long a participant needs to have been waiting before a reminder becomes necessary.
 Any suitable value can be set here.

 ```java
 package adobesign.api.rest.sample;